-During the 10-15 minute river cruise, we were in awe to see lush vegetation, crystal clear waters and the overall serenity of the place.
-Glimmering limestone formations reflect the light seeping through the formation welcomed us just before we reached the mouth of the cave.
+During the 10-15 minute river cruise, we were in awe of lush vegetation, crystal clear waters, and the overall serenity of the place.
+Glimmering limestone formations reflected the light seeping through the formation and welcomed us just before we reached the mouth of the cave.

 Inside you will see various formations of stalactites and stalagmites much like the ones in Puerto Princesa in Palawan.
 There are formations depicting the Blessed Virgin Mary, vegetables, fruits and faces that were all pointed out to us by our trained boatmen guides.

 For thrill-seekers, you can also go on a one-hour guided spelunking activity up to its vertical cave.

 Located in Brgy.
 Dagupan in Luna, the Lussok Cave, and Underground River is open daily from 8 a.m. to 4 p.m.
 The fee is set at 120 Php/head, and the parking fee is Php25.
 It is also required to hire an accredited tour guide for safety.

 The rainy season in Apayao starts from the month of June until November, although most tourist attractions are still open during this season.
 If you want to make the most out of your trip, the ideal months to explore the province is between the months of March and May when the weather is dry.